Documentation, Guides & Resources for Calendar Snack

 Step 1: Invite Us.

 Create a new calendar event in Google Calendar or Microsoft Outlook.
-Add all the relevant information (do not include a timezone for start and stop).
+Add all the relevant information.
 Then, invite Calendar Snack to the newly created event by adding firstname.lastname@example.org as a guest/attendee.

 NOTE: Please use either Google Calendar or Microsoft Outlook to create your Calendar Snack.
 You can use either the desktop, browser or mobile versions of either of those calendar applications.

 Step 2: Calendar Snack Confirmation Email

 You will receive an email from email@example.com (that’s us) confirming the details.
 If you do not see an email within a few minutes, please check your Spam or Junk folder – there is always the possibility has been filtered.
 It’s important to save this email right now.
 For security purposes, we don’t provide a method to recover this information, specifically, the Event ID is unique and is used extensively throughout the Calendar Snack application.

 Step 3: Calendar Snack Create (Summary, Review & Test)